“Nobody Died At Sandy Hook”

 “And I’ve see a lot of the pictures and so on, and some of the pictures don’t match up, especially the one of the Parkers in the White House.
 And it looks like to me that’s Sarah Parker sitting there that’s, you know, supposed to be a victim.” pg.
 108

-The photo of Madeline and Obama is discussed in greater detail in Chapter Five.
+For anyone who wants the details, the photo of Madeline and Obama is discussed in greater depth in Chapter Five.

 “What do you think of this privacy issue that has been bandied about by the authorities, that all the privacy needs to be respected, and you can’t reveal this or that…?
 P – That to me just adds more fuel to the fire because that’s not what you do in the normal situation of an incident command system.” pg.
 110

-It’s not “normal” to ask for privacy in the wake of a tragedy?
-Has Paul never read a death announcement for a celebrity or some other public figure?
-Nearly every last one of them asks for privacy.
-Google a few, if you don’t believe me.
-Unless we’re expected to believe that they’re all suspicious.
+Is it really “not normal” to ask for privacy after a tragedy, let alone one as horrific as Sandy Hook?
+Has Paul ever read a death announcement for a celebrity or public figure?
+Practically every single one requests privacy.
+Google a few if you don’t believe me.
+Or maybe we’re supposed to believe that all those announcements are suspicious, too.

 “Well there’s many things about him.
 I just …I …first of all, I didn’t understand why all of a sudden there’s 26 bodies and then there’s no coroner or doctor who’s looked at the bodies and they’re declared dead.” pg.
 110

-Prior to WDMC and OCME processing the bodies, EMS personnel made a presumption of death (as they are legally permitted to do) and placed black triage tags on their bodies to denote their deceased status (CFS 1200704597, 00118939.pdf).
-Michael Cassavechia, the Director of Emergency Services for Danbury Hospital, stated that “four separate patient assessments were made to guarantee no one was resuscitatable” (Book 6, 00002113.pdf).
-This is defined in the SMART triage system that James Fetzer (falsely) claims was not followed and it is Connecticut state law.
+Before WDMC and the OCME processed the bodies, EMS personnel made a presumption of death, as they are legally allowed to do, and placed black triage tags on the bodies to indicate deceased status (CFS 1200704597, 00118939.pdf).
+Michael Cassavechia, Danbury Hospital’s Director of Emergency Services, explained that “four separate patient assessments were made to guarantee no one was resuscitatable” (Book 6, 00002113.pdf).
+This follows the SMART triage system that conspiracy theorist James Fetzer wrongly claims wasn’t followed, and is standard under Connecticut state law.

 “And then all of a sudden the coroner comes out and everybody says that there was an automatic gun or a handgun that was used, and the coroner, on his own, comes out and says ‘oh no, that was an AR15 that was used.’” pg.
 110

-Here’s a transcript of the relevant interaction from that press conference:
+Here’s the transcript of the relevant exchange from that press conference:

 UNIDENTIFIED MALE REPORTER: Doctor, on that examination, could you tell which caliber of the handgun compared to the rifle of these shooting victims were?